 Yes!
-I am currently accepting new patients.
-I have appointment times available.
-Contact me to get started using the form on my homepage or by emailing firstname.lastname@example.org
+I am currently accepting new patients for both individual and family therapy.
+Contact me to get started using the form on my homepage or by emailing email@example.com

 How Does the "No Surprises Act" Impact My Care?

 For people who do not use insurance, health care providers are required to notify each patient of their "Good Faith Estimate" of care.
-This will be provided to you in your intake paperwork.
 Below is more information as to what that means, and how to read more information.

 Provision of Good Faith Estimate